bd-j/prospector/doc/output.rst

 Basic diagnostic plots
 -----------------------------
-For detailed plotting, see the :py:module:`prospect.fitting` module.
+For detailed plotting, see the :py:mod:`prospect.plotting` module.
-Several methods for basic visualization of the results are also included in the :py:module:`prospect.io.read_results` module.
+Several methods for basic visualization of the results are also included in the :py:mod:`prospect.io.read_results` module.

 First, the results file can be read into useful dictionaries and objects using :py:meth:prospect.io.read_results.results_from``